-As a high school student, you have the opportunity to take a college course and earn credits in high school and at the post-secondary institution at the same time.
-You can experience college courses, teaching styles and learning environments while continuing to receive support from your high school Guidance Counsellor and your parents.
+As a high school student, you have the opportunity to take a post-secondary course and earn credits in high school and at the post-secondary institution at the same time.
+You can experience our courses, teaching styles and learning environments while continuing to receive support from your high school Guidance Counsellor and your parents.

 Why dual credit?